-The Wind River Watershed Project includes four cooperating agencies which formed a collaborative partnership in the early 1990s: Underwood Conservation District (UCD), United States Geological Survey (USGS), United States Forest Service (USFS), and Washington State Department of Fish & Wildlife (WDFW).
+The Wind River Watershed Project is a collaborative effort to recover Wind River wild steelhead (Oncorhynchus mykiss).
+The Wind River Watershed Project includes four cooperating agencies that formed a partnership in the early 1990s: Underwood Conservation District (UCD), United States Geological Survey (USGS), United States Forest Service (USFS), and Washington State Department of Fish & Wildlife (WDFW).

-Click on each agency’s link below to learn more about steelhead and other aquatic resources in the Wind River Watershed.
+Click on WDFW’s link to read about the status of steelhead in the Wind River Watershed.

 Forest and stream management within the national forest is done under the guidance of the Northwest Forest Plan (NWFP).
 Under the NWFP the Wind River is designated a “Tier I Key Watershed”, and as such is the highest priority for aquatic habitat restoration.
 Restoration priorities on national forest lands are developed from a combination of field surveys, watershed analysis, and guidance in the Lower Columbia River Salmon Recovery Plan.

 Aquatic restoration on national forest lands is intended to restore access to previously occupied habitats, and to re-establish natural processes that will ultimately provide complex and robust habitats, that will be sustained and replenished over time.
 In the near term, the USFS uses native materials in concert with established principles of natural river processes to improve habitat quality and diversity in forest streams and riparian forests.